Capacity Planning Challenges & Solutions for Agencies

 How can you best manage this?

 One way is to start from the beginning.
 Make sure to define the terms of your collaboration clearly in the contract.
-For example, in website and development-related projects, the maintenance phase can be a frequent stepping stone.
+For example, in IT capacity planning for development projects, the maintenance phase can be a frequent stepping stone.
 Clients can implicitly expect a level of support that might stretch to additional functionalities in some cases.

 Another way is to understand exactly what each project contributes to the wider picture.
 While gold plating your deliverables might increase customer satisfaction, it can lead to overtime for your teams and negatively impact your agency’s overall success.
 Not to mention that it can result in overinflated expectations for future collaborations.